ogi1998/Brainiacs/README.md

 # Brainiacs
 ## Website template for startup company
 Technologies used:
-HTML, CSS, JS, SCSS
-Node.js (node-sass) for compiling scss
+HTML, CSS, JS, SCSS and Node.js (node-sass library) for compiling scss
-Website template for startup company